About the Project

 Morton Hall, a 67 bed undergraduate residence hall in the East Wheelock cluster, was left uninhabitable after a four-alarm fire caused significant damage to the thirty year-old building.
 Belfor Boston, a firm with expertise in fire, smoke and water damage restoration, led the initial recovery process.
 Before any permanent renovation work began, College officials took the opportunity to evaluate and design long-term repairs.

 Harriman Architects had been previously engaged to plan summer renovations to the building’s mechanical and fire alarm systems.
 As a result of the fire, the College expanded Harriman's scope of work to include full restoration of the building.
 During the initial planning and design process, the team worked closely with Residential Life to conduct a condensed program review.
 New floor plans will enhance the residential experience for Morton residents and members of the East Wheelock House Community, and better support the College's residential program.
-Following is a summary of planned renovations to the building:
+Following is a summary of renovations to the building: